 Understanding Scrum Team in an Agile Environment

 Scrum has become a very popular product development framework in recent years.
 The reason for the framework’s success is that it assigns clear roles and responsibilities and provides tools to facilitate collaboration and teamwork.
-Inspired by the Agile philosophy, the Scrum framework is often used by software development teams and is equally effective in any other department.
+Inspired by the Agile philosophy, the Scrum framework is often used by software development team members and is equally effective in any other department.

 In the following sections, we’ll go through the major roles and responsibilities in a scrum team and understand how they help in effective project management.